pmcollins/gumdrop/gumdrop.sql/README.md

 ```

-After the insert is performed, our `person` object is populated with the primary key it received from Postgres.
+After the insert is performed, our `person` object is populated with the primary key it received from Postgres, in
+`person.getId()`.
+This is defined in the parent `Entity` class.